 I love the look of sleek white tile and grout, but my boyfriend is concerned about keeping it clean, especially the grout on the floor, since we have two dogs.
-This would be for a very modern style all-white kitchen--but can we make it work.
+This would be for a very modern style all-white kitchen.
+Can we make it work?
 What do you think about pets and kitchens?